CircaVictor/actblue-analysis-1378435/README.md

 ## Why?

-We noticed that there is a huge gap in

-We feel that it's every citizen's right to look at this data.
+Currently, there exists a HUGE gap in accurate timely reporting around all Campaign Finance.
+We feel that it's every citizen's right to be accurately informed in a timely manner.
+Exporting this dataset to the public is a statement to that commitment.

 ## Who?

 Hello, nice to meet you.
 We are [Circa Victor](https://circavictor.com).

 Need more in-depth analysis?
 Contact us at [team@circavictor.com](mailto:team@circavictor.com).

 ## Data Breakdown